s10wen/Front-End-Developer-Quiz/questions.md

 1. In CSS write out the colour red 3 different ways.
 (1 point)

-2. What's the shortest was to write: (1 point)
+2. What's the shortest way to write: (1 point)

 ```css
 margin-top: 50px;